lysmarine/lysmarine_gen/README.md

 ---

 ## Supported Boards
-Since verson 0.9.X lysmarine now have it's custom build tool to be able to compile for multiple single boards computer.
+Since version 0.9.X lysmarine now have it's custom build tool to be able to compile for multiple single boards computer.

 At this time, The tested SBCs are :
  - RaspberryPi 3
  - PineA64 LTS (based on the Pine64so kernel)
  - virtualbox disk image

-Others SBC related suported arch might work out of the box but haven't been tested, others might need tweeks to build correctly.
+Others SBC related supported arch might work out of the box but haven't been tested, others might need some tweaks to build correctly.

 __If you wish to have your favorite SBC supported and have some time to do testing ...or have a spare to giveaway.
 Open a github issue or contact me on facebook https://fb.me.com/lysmarineOS/__

 # Cross-build on a host machine